-To enter an amount on Line 21 of Federal Form 1040 to reduce the taxable wage amount from Line 7 if that is appropriate in your situation:
+To enter an amount on Line 8 of Schedule 1 (Form 1040) Additional Income and Adjustments to Income to reduce the taxable wage amount from Form 1040 U.S. Individual Income Tax Return Line 1, if that is appropriate in your situation:

 You must file a U.S. tax return and Form 8833 if you claim the following treaty benefits.

-While these are the more common situations for which Form 8833 is required, see the publication for additional information.
+These are the more common situations for which Form 8833 is required.
+For additional provisions, see the Form 8833 instructions.

 This publication will tell you whether a tax treaty between the United States and a particular country offers a reduced rate of, or possibly a complete exemption from, U.S. income tax for residents of that particular country.